Guide to Buying First Home EV Charger

 If it’s possible, don’t permanently install your EVSE.
-In other words, have an electrician install a NEMA 14-50 outlet (commonly used for clothes dryers).
+In other words, have an electrician install a NEMA 14-50 outlet or something similar (types of outlets used for things like clothes dryers).
 Then put a matching plug on a pigtail mounted to your EVSE.
-You can then mount your EVSE right next to the EVSE, and simply plug it in.
+You can then mount your EVSE right next to the outlet, and simply plug it in.
 If the time comes when you move, or decide to relocate your EVSE, simply unplug it—and plug it back into another NEMA 14-50 outlet.

 This approach costs exactly the same as a hard-wire installation, and makes the device instantly moveable without additional expense.
 If your EVSE is outside—because maybe you don’t have a garage—then local code might require that you hard-wire the charging equipment.
 Otherwise, keep your options open.

 In this age of smart phones, smart grids, smart this and smart that, you might feel compelled to buy a Wi-Fi-enabled EVSE.
 That might not be so smart after all.
 While these fancier products sound cool because they have timers, meters, touch screens and capabilities for monitoring and changing charging events over the web, most long-time EV drivers believe that connectivity adds unnecessary complexity, as well as cost.
 In some cases, when connectivity is lost, the EVSE can shut down.
 Besides, many of these remote controllable features are available directly on the car, or from mobile applications.
 So, the smart money is on dumb but durable EVSEs.